legacysurvey/legacysurvey/pages/dr8/files.rst

 randoms/randoms-dr8-0.29.1-\*.fits
 ------------------------------------
-XXX check version is 0.29.1.
+XXX check version is 0.29.1 (used below, too).

 Files of random points sampled across the CCDs that comprise the geometry of DR8.
 Random locations were generated in the survey footprint at a density of 100,000 per square degree and meta-information